jasongullifer/languageEntropy/README.md

     ## 4           33   0.2500000   0.1250000       0.625
     ## 5           80   0.0000000   0.0000000       1.000

-Next, we'll convert the data from the work sphere.
+Next, we will convert the data from the work context.

 ``` r
 entropyExData <- likert2prop(entropyExData, sub, L1Work, L2Work, L3Work)